CAL Actor Language: Simple composite expressions

 CAL provides operators of two kinds to build expressions: unary and binary.
 A unary operator in CAL is always a prefix operator, i.e. it appears before its single operand.
 A binary operator occurs between its two operands.

 Statements

-In some ways, statements in CAL are just the opposite of expressions: they do not have a ”return value”, but they can change the values of variables.
-Indeed, changing the values of variables is the whole point of statements.
-Statements are executed in strict sequential order, and unless otherwise specified, the execution of statements proceeds in the order in which they appear in the program text, which means that any variable changes produced by a statement may affect the execution of subsequent statements.
+In some ways, statements in CAL are simply the opposite of expressions: they have no return value, but can change the values of variables.
+Changing the values of variables is the whole point of statements.
+Statements are executed in strict sequential order.
+Unless otherwise specified, the execution of statements proceeds in the order in which they appear in the program text.
+This means that any variable changes produced by a statement may affect the execution of subsequent statements.

 Control flow

-As in most other programming languages, there are constructs to control the order in which the statements within a program are executed.
+As in most other programming languages, there are control flow constructs to control the order in which the statements within a program are executed.
 The part of this loop that directly follows the foreach keyword is a generator, much like those in list comprehensions.